Earl-Of-March-FRC/2025-7476-Reefscape/ARCHITECTURE.md

 ### 3. Vision Systems

-We use two separate vision systems for different tasks, both hosted on coprocessors so the roboRIO always has CPU headroom for drivetrain control.
+We use one vision systems hosted on a coprocessor so the roboRIO always has CPU headroom for drivetrain control.

 #### A. PhotonVision for Pose Estimation